Adolf Dassler

-The Brothers Dassler Shoe Factory, 1918–1945
+The Dassler brothers' shoe factory (1918–1945)

 Adi supported himself while attempting to start up his business by repairing shoes in town.
-Facing the realities of post-war Germany where there was no reliable supply for material for production or credit to obtain factory equipment or supplies, he began by scavenging army debris in the war-torn countryside: Army helmets and bread pouches supplied leather for soles; parachutes could supply silk for slippers.
+Facing the realities of post-war Germany where there was no reliable supply for material for production or credit to obtain factory equipment or supplies, he began by scavenging army debris in the war-countryside: Army helmets and bread pouches supplied leather for soles; parachutes could supply silk for slippers.

 Dassler became quite adept at modifying available devices to help mechanize production in the absence of electricity.
 Using belts, for example, he rigged a leather milling machine to a mounted, stationary bicycle powered by the firm's first employee.
-The business would be driven by Adi's vision of specialized sport designs.
+The business was driven by Adi's vision of specialized sport designs.
 He produced one of the earliest spiked shoes, with spikes forged by the smithy of the family of his friend Fritz Zehlein.
-He constantly experimented with various materials (such as shark skin and kangaroo leather) to create strong but lightweight shoes.
+He constantly experimented with various materials, such as shark skin and kangaroo leather, to create strong but lightweight shoes.
 Years later his widow, Käthe Dassler, said: "Developing shoes was his hobby, not his job.
 He did it very scientifically."

-After the war, Rudolf was determined to become a policeman.
+After the war, Rudolf wanted to become a policeman.
 But after he completed his training, he joined Adi's firm on 1 July 1923.
 With the support of the Zehlein smithy producing spikes, Adi was able to register Gebrüder Dassler, Sportschuhfabrik, Herzogenaurach ("Dassler Brothers Sports Shoe Factory, Herzogenaurach") on 1 July 1924, where they were operating in a former washroom that was converted to a small workshop with manual electricity generation.
-By 1925 the Dasslers were making leather Fußballschuhe (football boots) with nailed studs and track shoes with hand-forged spikes.
+By 1925, the Dasslers were making leather Fußballschuhe (football boots) with nailed studs and track shoes with hand-forged spikes.